 This year we’re turning our events up to three.
 The Gnarmac Attack, Ronde van Vegas and Peaky Grinder.
 Plus we’re organising some bike maintenance classes.

-Like 2018’s Hardcore 100 and Brutal Tootle, all our events have an emphasis on self reliance.
+All our events have an emphasis on self reliance.
 There’s no following the arrows, feed stations, timing chips and finishers medals.
 We like to use the reliability trial format that’s been around since cycling events early last century.
 The aim is to get round a challenging course within the nine hour limit following a GPS route.

 One of our aims from the beginning was to try and to get riders to spend money in the local economy.
 We feel there are too many events where folks smash it round a course whilst consuming a few gels and half bananas at a feed station but do not contribute financially to where they ride through.
 Riders on our previous events have said they prefer our approach as they do not feel a compulsion eat when they are told and can make their own choices of where and when they do.

 All our cycling events start and finish at Holmesfield Village Hall.
 Here’s a few more details.

 12th May The Gnarmac Attack

 This 100 km on / off road reliability ride explores the quiet roads, byways and bridleways of the White Peak.
 We’re using a different route from last years events to keep things interesting.
 Enter here.

 Rather than run another event in the Peak we thought we’d try something a bit different and introduce you to some of the trails that surround our home town of Chesterfield.
 Often affectionately called Chez Vegas (see what we did there), this corner of Derbyshire is often overlooked to the better known routes in the nearby National Park.
 Being less popular they are a little quieter.
 Enter here